 In 2017, Fraunhofer ISI entered into the third phase of the TIR process that persists today.
 The goal shifted towards further depth of analysis, in particular regarding opportunities and bottlenecks for wider diffusion of GRM based innovations.
 For that purpose very specific utilization scenarios including the full path towards final products were elaborated by a specifically designed innovation interface investigation (3I) mechanism which allows the implementation of this value-chain based approach.
 This concept has been published recently in 2D Materials (Graphene Roadmap Briefs (No. 1)).

 Current work concentrates on detailed focus investigations of most promising value chains where graphene or other 2D materials may provide unique selling propositions.
-Examples include improved batteries or supercapacitors, novel solar cells, photonic data communication, biosensors and water treatment.
+Examples include improved batteries or supercapacitors, novel solar cells, photonic data communication, biosensors, neural interfaces, anti-corrosion coatings, and water treatment.

-The monitoring of the international state-of-the-art resulted in 2 monitoring reports.
-The analysis indicates that graphene and related materials is a research area with a very strong international dynamics.
+The monitoring of the international state-of-the-art indicates that graphene and related materials is a research area with a very strong international dynamics.
 The international research landscape is increasingly influenced by research activities in China.
 There is not only a very high number of publications from China.
 They are also of high quality as measured by citation indicators.
 Europe is playing an important role internationally at a similar level as the United States.
 Also the landscape of potential applications of graphene and related materials has been expanding considerably.
 The analysis indicates that graphene and related materials are getting increasingly interesting for economic purposes.